rvaidun/email-automater/README.md

 options:
-  -h, --help            show this help message and exit --subject [SUBJECT]   The subject of the email message as a string
+  -h, --help            show this help message and exit -ap, --attachment_path [ATTACHMENT_PATH]
-                        template env: EMAIL_SUBJECT
-  --message_body_path [MESSAGE_BODY_PATH]
-                        The path to the message body template. env:
-                        MESSAGE_BODY_PATH
-  --attachment_path [ATTACHMENT_PATH]
-                        The path to the attachment file, if this is provided, attachment_name must also be
-                        provided env: ATTACHMENT_PATH
+                        The path to the attachment file, if this is provided, attachment_name must also be provided env: ATTACHMENT_PATH -an, --attachment_name [ATTACHMENT_NAME]
-  --attachment_name [ATTACHMENT_NAME]
-                        The name of the attachment file env:
+                        The name of the attachment file env: ATTACHMENT_NAME -s, --subject [SUBJECT]
-                        ATTACHMENT_NAME
+                        The subject of the email message as a string template env: EMAIL_SUBJECT -m, --message_body_path [MESSAGE_BODY_PATH]
+                        The path to the message body template. env: MESSAGE_BODY_PATH -tz, --timezone [TIMEZONE]
+                        The timezone to use for scheduling emails (America/New_York) env:
+                        TIMEZONE This is used to determine the time range so it should be the recipient's timezone.
-  --schedule            Whether the email should be tracked or not.
+  -sch, --schedule      Whether the email should be tracked or not. env
-                        env ENABLE_STREAK_SCHEDULING.
-If set, the
-                        streak token must be provided via env variable STREAK_TOKEN --schedule_csv_path [SCHEDULE_CSV_PATH]
+                        ENABLE_STREAK_SCHEDULING.
+If set, the streak token must be provided via env variable STREAK_TOKEN -scsv, --schedule_csv_path [SCHEDULE_CSV_PATH]
-                        CSV to use for scheduling the emails env:
-                        SCHEDULE_CSV_PATH.
-Note: the argument
-                        scheduled needs to be passed for this to be used
-  --timezone, -tz [TIMEZONE]
-                        The timezone to use for scheduling emails (America/New_York) env: TIMEZONE Note: the
-                        argument scheduled needs to be passed for this to be used --email_address [EMAIL_ADDRESS]
+                        CSV to use for scheduling the emails env: SCHEDULE_CSV_PATH.
+Note: the argument scheduled needs to be passed for this to be used -e, --email_address [EMAIL_ADDRESS]
-                        The email address to use in streak scheduling emails env: STREAK_EMAIL_ADDRESS If not
+                        The email address to use in streak scheduling emails env:
-                        provided, the email address of the
-                        authenticated user will be used.
-Note: the argument scheduled needs to be passed for this to be used
+                        STREAK_EMAIL_ADDRESS If not provided, the email address of the authenticated user will be used.
+Note: the argument scheduled needs to be passed for this to be used -t, --token_path [TOKEN_PATH]
-  --token_path [TOKEN_PATH]
                         The path to the token.json file.
-Defaults to token.json
+Defaults to token.json. env: TOKEN_PATH -c, --creds_path [CREDS_PATH]
-  --enable_followup     Whether to enable automatic follow-up for
-                        this email. env: ENABLE_FOLLOWUP
+                        The path to the credentials.json file, default:credentials.json env:
+                        CREDS_PATH
 ```

 ## Schedule Emails